 If your laptop is unplugged, the Ethernet might randomly disconnect.
 This is one feature of Windows that works to conserve your computer’s power.
 And while this can be solved by plugging in your AC adapter, you won’t be able to do this all the time.

 Fortunately, this setting can be turned off.
-Simply go to “Device Managers,” and right click your Ethernet network from the list of Network Adapters, and select “Properties.”
+Simply go to “Device Manager,” and right click your Ethernet network from the list of Network Adapters, and select “Properties.”
 Under the “Power Management” tab, uncheck “Allow the computer to turn off this device to save power” and confirm your choice.

 Solution 2: Change Ethernet Adapter Speed Property